01-edu/public/subjects/jumpo/README.md

 In addition to the requirements of the map and the character, these are other aspects that need to be taken into account:

-- When closing the app and launching it again, all the player data should remain as he leaved before.
+- When closing the app and launching it again, all the player data should remain as he leaved it before.

 On the main menu: